andrewjong/ShineOn-Virtual-Tryon/docs/1_installation_and_data.md

 git clone --recurse-submodules https://github.com/andrewjong/ShineOn-Virtual-Tryon.git
 ```

 ### Conda Environment
 This code is tested on PyTorch 1.6.0 and cudatoolkit 9.2.

 <!---
 Our system CUDA _driver_ is 10.1, though any 10.x CUDA driver should work.
 This code
 will NOT work if your system's CUDA driver is 9.x.
-If you have an
-incompatible CUDA driver, this repository can still be tested through our
-Colab notebook (COMING SOON).
 -->

 1) Install and activate the conda environment with: